 description Book now

 Ancient Eleutherna and Museum of Ancient Eleftherna the heart of Crete is located on the northwest foot of Psiloritis, approximately thirty kilometers south of Rethimno and 380 meters above sea level.
-A must visit during your stay in lovely Crete.

 - Small Group

 - History & Culture

 - Cretan Villages